Jumpykaput/Random-Anime-Button/README.md

-Alternatively for an easier time installing my userscript, heres a link to my greasyfork page https://greasyfork.org/en/scripts/556594-random-anime-button
+Alternatively for an easier time installing my userscript, you can install it from my greasyfork page: https://greasyfork.org/en/scripts/556594-random-anime-button